How To Write A Dissertation Or Thesis

 Long story short – don’t stress about having every detail of your research meticulously thought out at the proposal stage – this will develop as you progress through your research.
 However, you do need to show that you’ve “done your homework” and that your research is worthy of approval.

 So, how do you go about crafting a high-quality, convincing proposal?
 We cover that in detail in this video post – How To Write A Top-Class Research Proposal.
+We’ve also got a video walkthrough of two proposal examples here.

 Step 4: Craft a strong introduction chapter

 Once your proposal’s been approved, its time to get writing your actual dissertation or thesis!
 The good news is that if you put the time into crafting a high-quality proposal, you’ve already got a head start on your first three chapters – introduction, literature review and methodology – as you can use your proposal as the basis for these.

 What’s the introduction chapter all about?